Wimbledon champ Simona Halep skipping US Open due to virus

-NEW YORK (AP) Wimbledon champion Simona Halep will skip the U.S. Open, saying Monday she is putting her health first and prefers to stay in Europe during the coronavirus pandemic.
+NEW YORK — Wimbledon champion Simona Halep will skip the U.S. Open, saying Monday she is putting her health first and prefers to stay in Europe during the coronavirus pandemic.

 Halep, a former top-ranked player who is currently No. 2, won the title in Prague on Sunday.